 - Open daily dawn to dusk

 - Location: (Map It) On State Route 664, just west of Logan, Ohio

 - Web: Click here

 - Ash Cave: This is an enormous cave-like ridge with an impressive view from the bottom or top – both of which are assessable.
 It is very high and very wide.
-People walking along the bottom inner-rim look like ants as you hike toward them along the beautiful gorge.
+People walking along with the bottom inner rim look like ants as you hike toward them along the beautiful gorge.
 And on a good day, it has water flowing from the cave’s peak to a pond floor at the bottom.

 - Rock House: No, no music here.
 Instead, it is basically a cave/cliff with natural window views through the rock.
 Inside, you may feel like this is a house that could have been used on The Flintstones.
 It has a spectacular view of the greenery and valley resting far below.

 - Cedar Falls: This is a great place to relax and enjoy the rhythm of the pounding water.
 It has moss-covered cliffs and plenty of natural beauty surrounding the area.

 - Cantwell Cliffs: A bit more remote to reach compared to other Hocking Hill’s highlights, Cantwell Cliffs is worth it.
 Its plush forestry, deep valley and narrow passageway along the valley floor will certainly be appreciated by all.

 - Conkles Hollow: This area has hiking trails high along the cliffs or along the gorge floor.
 In any case, it is amidst a refreshing wilderness that seems untouched.